Introduction to Latin squares

 The oblique axes system of many LS’s would readily show up if we would materialize them as a close-packed structure of discs and replace different olours by unequal disc-diameters.

 Of course one is free to write and draw LS’s as is suitable for well-ordered presentation and easy establishing (in)equalities between them, as illustrated in par.
 1.4.
-However, when attributing planar symmetry systems, classes and planar groups to Latin squares (Chapter 2 and 3) we will respect their true crystallographic symmetry originating from their spacial arrangements of values.
+However, when attributing planar symmetry systems, classes and planar groups to Latin squares (Chapters 2 and 3) we will respect their true crystallographic symmetry originating from their spacial arrangements of values.

 1.3.
 Conventional and colour symmetry